freesh/butler-neos-base/README.md

 ```

 And than visit the ip which is listed after executing the command.
-Local Admin user credentials are: admin:admin ( Don't do this a live, its just for local development ;) )
+Local Admin user credentials are: admin:admin ( Don't do this a live, it's just for local development ;) )

 **Init Git**